Financial Learning Center

 Rent or Buy?

 Millennials looking to make their next housing move face a tough decision: to rent as prices continue to soar but with the flexibility to come and go, or to commit to the world of homeownership and all of its demands while interest rates are near historic lows.
-In recognition of American Housing Month, the American Bankers Association Foundation is highlighting six questions for millennials to consider when deciding to rent or buy.
+The American Bankers Association Foundation is highlighting six questions for millennials to consider when deciding to rent or buy.

 "Millennials should weigh a number of factors before committing to any lease or mortgage," said Corey Carlisle, executive director of the ABA Foundation.
 "With the cost of living continuing to rise, they must be prepared to handle the demands of their housing choice – whether that's a rental property or homeownership."